 For more information about how to keep you and your family healthy this holiday season, click HERE!

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.